Dman95/SASM/README.md

     * Qt 5

   * For running:
-    * Everything needed is included.
+    * Everything needed is already included.

-* On Linux
-  * For building:
-    * gcc (x86) or gcc-multilib (x64)
-    * gdb
-    * nasm

-  * For QT4, install
-    * qt4-qmake
-    * libqt4-dev
-    * libqt4-core
-    * libqt4-gui
-    * libxcb1
-    * libxcb-render0
-    * libxcb-icccm4

-  * For QT5 building:
-    * build-essential
-    * qtbase5-dev
-    * qt5-default

-  * For running:
-    * gcc-multilib (x64 OS) or gcc (x86 OS)
-    * gdb
-    * nasm

   * Instructions:
-  * Download sources and unpack them.
+    * Download sources and unpack source.
     * Go to directory with their: "cd <path>"
-  * 1) "qmake" (For installing in specific directory on Linux - print: "qmake PREFIX=<path>".
-By default SASM installs in "/usr/bin" and "usr/share")
+    * 1) "qmake"
-  * 2) "make" for Linux and "mingw32-make" for Windows.
+    * 2) "mingw32-make" for Windows.

-  * For Linux:
-    * "make install" (command "sasm" will open SASM) or run "sasm" from folder right away or put "sasm" executable file to folder "Linux" (from this folder you can run the program).
   * For Windows:
     * Put "sasm.exe" executable file to folder "Windows".
 From this folder you can run the program.
     * Also you can run program right away from SASM folder.
     * If the program does not start after successful compilation and the error message (0xc000007b) appears, check that the path to GNU Compiler is set correctly in the environment variables.

 # Prebuild packages